50 Greatest African Players of All Time

 He was prolific at club level in France for the likes of Monaco, Bastia and Montpellier and was Cameroon’s talisman as they won two AFCONs in 1984 and 1988 – finishing as the top scorer in the latter.
 He also remains the oldest player to ever score at a World Cup, having found the back in 1994, aged 42.

-Previously considered to be a rather unspectacular defensive midfielder, Yaya Toure took his game to another level when he joined Manchester City from Barcelona, becoming one of the Citizens most influential players of the past decade.
+Once considered to be a rather unspectacular defensive midfielder, Yaya Toure took his game to another level when he joined Manchester City from Barcelona, becoming one of the Citizens most influential players of the 2010s.

-The Ivorian midfielder was the outstanding individual during City’s first two Premier League triumphs and became only the second midfielder to score 20 goals in a single Premier season in 2014.
-Despite gradually falling out of favour following the arrival of Pep Guardiola, he was able to secure one more league title in 2018 before moving on to Olympiacos.
+The Ivorian midfielder was the outstanding individual during City’s first two Premier League triumphs and became only the second midfielder to score 20 goals in a single Premier season in 2013/14.
+Despite gradually falling out of favour following the arrival of Pep Guardiola, he was able to secure one more league title in 2017/18 before departing as a club, and Premier League, legend.

-A three-time African Footballer of the year, Abedi Pele built his legacy in France with Marseille, where he wont three league titles and one Champions League.
+A three-time African Footballer of the year, Abedi Pele built his legacy in France with Marseille, where he won three league titles and one Champions League.

-A graceful and intelligent attacking midfielder, Pele was unfortunate not to feature in a single World Cup, but he did win AFCON with Ghana in 1982 and a decade later win the Golden Ball as the Black Stars fell in the final against Ivory Coast.
+A graceful and intelligent attacking midfielder, Pele was unfortunate not to feature in a single World Cup.
+He did, however, win AFCON with Ghana in 1982 and then win the Golden Ball a decade later as the Black Stars fell in the final against Ivory Coast.

 Drogba’s trophy-laden spell at Chelsea included three Premier League titles and a Champions League, but he was unable to guide Ivory Coast’s ‘Golden Generation’ to any international titles.